SansGuidon/bookmarks/QUOTES.md

 * Continuous effort - not strength or intelligence - is the key to unlocking our potential.
 [Winston Churchill](https://www.brainyquote.com/authors/winston_churchill)
 * The pessimist sees difficulty in every opportunity.
 The optimist sees the opportunity in every difficulty.
 [Winston Churchill](https://www.brainyquote.com/authors/winston_churchill)
 * We shape our dwellings, and afterwards our dwellings shape us. - Winston Churchill
+* If you can't change your mind, you can't change anything. - Orna Ross
+* It takes a great reader to make a great book. - Orna Ross